Thappad

-At the 66th Filmfare Awards, Thappad received 15 nominations, including Best Director (Sinha), Best Supporting Actor (Mishra) and Best Supporting Actress (Azmi), and won 7 awards, including Best Film and Best Actress (Pannu), thus becoming the most-awarded film at the ceremony.
-The film was an commercially successful film and was an hit at box office.
+At the 66th Filmfare Awards, Thappad received 15 nominations, including Best Director (Sinha), Best Supporting Actor (Mishra) and Best Supporting Actress (Azmi), and won a leading 7 awards, including Best Film and Best Actress (Pannu).

 Plot

 Amrita Sandhu and Vikram Sabharwal are happily married.
-Amrita is a sparkling woman and a homemaker, who is shown to spend her days looking after Vikram and the house.
-They throw a party at home to celebrate Vikram's promotion that would relocate them to London.
-During the party, Vikram is informed that his promotion contract has been compromised for his inexperienced junior, who is a relative of his boss.
-Angered, he gets into an argument with his superior, Rajhans, whom he accuses of two-timing him.
-When Amrita tries to break up the argument, Vikram slaps her in front of everyone.
-The incident leaves her shaken; she starts to realize all the little unfair things that she had previously ignored and admits to herself that Vikram slapping her isn't what a husband who respects her would do.
-Moreover, Vikram refuses to take accountability for his actions, stating that he was upset, she got in the way, and that such things happen sometimes and it's normal.
+Amrita is a homemaker, looking after her husband and the house.
+During a party to celebrate his promotion, Vikram learns that his promotion has been compromised for his inexperienced junior, who is a relative of his boss.
+Angered, he gets into an argument with his superior, Rajhans.
+When Amrita tries to break up the argument, since all guests are watching, Vikram slaps her publicly after repeatedly telling her to stay out.
+The incident leaves her shaken and opens her eyes to all the little unfair things she had previously ignored.
+She realizes that a husband who respects her wouldn't slap her.
+Moreover, Vikram refuses to take accountability or apologize for his actions.